Yoav666s/dnd-wiki/collections/_tooltips/deception.md

 title: "Deception"
 link: /rules/ability-scores/#deception
 ---
-Your Charisma (Deception) check determines whether you can convincingly hide the truth, either verbally or through your actions.
-This deception can encompass everything from misleading others through ambiguity to telling outright lies.
+Your Charisma (Deception) check determines whether you can convincingly hide the truth, either verbally or through your actions, from misleading others through ambiguity to telling outright lies.